 Because of many things, Silverdale is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Silverdale really has some of the features that families look for when choosing a good community to raise children.
 Is Silverdale perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Being a small borough, Silverdale does not have a public transit system used by locals to get to and from work.
+Silverdale is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Silverdale is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.28% of adults 25 and older in the borough have at least a bachelor's degree.
+The overall education level of Silverdale is somewhat higher than in the average US city of 21.84%: 28.28% of adults 25 and older in the borough have at least a bachelor's degree.

 The per capita income in Silverdale in 2022 was $40,136, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $160,544 for a family of four.